Food contact approval to bake bread:

 - Amended European Directive of 6 August 2002 (2002/72/EEC)

 - Order dated 25 November 1992 (OJ of 17 December 1992)

-- Maé bread fillets can be subjected to high temperatures, up to 260° in a rotary oven.
+Maé “FIB’Maé” bread nets and their non-stick coating can be subjected to high temperatures, up to 250° in a rotary oven.
 Avoid using Maé bread nets directly in a stone oven.

 - No grease addition required due to the specificity of its non-stick coating

-- Remove flour and grains from the mesh with a very soft brush.
+- On a daily basis: remove the flour and grains from the mesh with a very soft brush.
 A strong brush would damage the non-stick part of the coating

-- If you have paste inside the silicone cloth, wash it with hot water at a reasonable pressure
+- If you have dough inside the silicone cloth, leave the bread net in hot water until the dough becomes soft and rinse with water at a reasonable pressure

 - Bread nets must be stored individually on trolleys.
 Stacking them would damage the non-stick part of the coating and the shape of the fabric.

 - Do not use sharp or abrasive utensils